On this page:

 - Change in Grant Participants such as adding, removing, and promoting Co-Investigators/ Collaborators

-Please complete the Grant Amendment form and send to email@example.com.
-An Officer will liaise your requests to the respective Agency on your behalf and communicate their determination.
+Please complete the Grant Amendment form and send to firstname.lastname@example.org.
+An officer will communicate your requests to the respective agency on your behalf and inform you of their determination.

 For more information please see the SFU Research COVID-19 information page.